 Limitless storage: Cloud migration enables the expansion of your data storage capacity in line with your business needs.
 Cloud providers often offer storage as a service, or as part of the whole cloud migration services package.

 Flexibility: On the cloud, you can test and deploy your apps with ease.
 The hosting is more reliable than what you get with a regular data center, and since you only pay for what you use, it’s far more flexible too.

 Better mobility: Users can access their files wherever they are and on all devices.
 For that reason, cloud computing can enable flexible working hours in your organization.
-Employees can meet deadlines even when they are out of office.
+Employees can meet deadlines even when they are out of the office.

 Cloud Migration Project Plan Example

 Migrating workloads and applications to the cloud is an intricate process.
 A well-structured approach is needed for an effective and safe migration.
 There are often endless business and technical factors to consider, such as the type of cloud to opt for.

-These should be reflected in your strategy, as shown below in the cloud migration template.
+These should be reflected in your strategy, as shown below in the cloud migration plan.

 Cloud Migration Step 1: Plan